ThinkerYzu/MoSingAr/README.md

 This tools is still incomplete, only works with a sandbox to intercept some syscalls.
 It is still needed to work on to implement network features.

+# Design

+The directory *loader/* implements the feature to load and run a program in a sandbox.
+It comprises

+ - Carrier,
+ - Command Center,
+ - Flight Deck, and
+ - Scout (in *sandbox/*).

+*Carrier* creates an evenironment to run applications.
+It is the main process to serve child processes running applications in sandboxes.

+*Scouts* are running in the child processes to coordinate the sandbox in their processes.
+Each of them establish a communication channel to the *Command Center*.
+The *Scout* of a process intercepts syscalls and redirect I/O to the *Command Center* along with the messages going through the communication channel to the *Command Center*.  *Scout* is implemented in the *sandbox/* directory.

+*Command Center* is in the *Carrier*, aka the main process.
+It handles messages from *Scouts* and serves their requests.

+The *Flight Deck*, which is in the *Carrier* too, takes off *Scouts* for processes.
+Taking off a *Scout* means to start a process, if necessary, and initialize the process to deploy a *Scout*.

+## oglfs

+*oglfs* implements a mechanism to synchronize and distribute files among devices.